roy-ganz/toql/guide/src/3-api/3-query.md

 let q5 = query!(User, "*, {}", qk);
 ```

-The query `q4` only works for simple key, not a composite key, whereas `qk` works for any type of key.
+The query `q4` only works for a simple key, not a composite key, whereas `qk` works for any type of key.

 If you deal with entities you can get their keys from them (notice the `Keyed` trait).
 See here